LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/consumers/the-new-web-messaging-window.md

 ![](/img/week-of-august-5th-7.png){:class="newagent"}

 As part of the engagement gallery, brands now have the ability to create floating engagements to invite the consumer to message.

 ![](/img/week-of-august-5th-16.png){:class="newagent"}

 ## Enablement

-The new web messaging window is off by default.
-Brands can enable it manually in campaigns > engagement window studio
+The new Web Messaging window is off by default.
+Brands can enable it manually in Campaign Builder > engagement window studio